Velocidex/velociraptor/README.md

     $ make build

     # To build a dev binary just run make.
-    # NOTE: Make sure ~/go/bin is on your path - this is required to find the Golang tools we need.
+    # NOTE: Make sure ~/go/bin is on your path -
+    # this is required to find the Golang tools we need.
+    $ cd ../..
     $ make

     # To build production binaries